iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Oh dear it's really gone to pot.
 I constantly have to enter my postcode and now can't report as the added questionnaire won't let me past question 1 as I can't enter a 'No' Please sort this out.<br> :date: __2021-06-02 09:38:00__

 > Has up to date info but I'm unable to log my vaccination, told to ensure I have latest updates etc. so even reinstalled app to ensure this, but still can't.
 Disappointing.
 Update 30th May, tried reinstalling app yet again and still unable to log vaccination so think I'll give up with it.<br> :date: __2021-05-30 15:41:22__

-> Was good, but recent data appears to be incorrect.
-The data being reported for my area of the country is wildly different from the government data and local health authority data.
-I have emailed about the discrepancies but have heard nothing back.
-Have uninstalled the App now as I don't trust the numbers.<br> :date: __2021-05-27 13:06:03__